Great Barrier Reef Animals and Marine Life

 Types of Coral

-Corals are generally divided into two main groups, simply labeled “soft coral” and “hard coral” which are defined not only by their composition and texture but also by the number of tentacles that can be found on their adjoining polyps.
+Corals are generally divided into two main groups, “soft coral” and “hard coral” which are defined not only by their composition and texture but also by the number of tentacles that can be found on their adjoining polyps.
 The corals have pigment in their tissue which them give their colourful hues.

-(also known as stony corals) can typically be found in clear, shallow tropical waters and are the closest thing to a “construction force’ that the reef has, contributing largely to the relatively swift growth of the Great Barrier Reef as opposed to many of the world’s older major reef formations (many of which have existed for several million years.)
-The most common type of hard coral which can be found in the Great Barrier Reef is of the Staghorn variety, which over time form limestone casings that become an important building block in the reef’s expansion and providing more viable habitats for its many ocean-dwelling creatures to live in.
+Hard corals are found in clear, shallow tropical waters and has contributed to the relatively swift growth of the Great Barrier Reef.
+Many of the world’s older major reef formations have existed for several million years.
+The most common type of hard coral found in the Great Barrier Reef is the Staghorn variety, which over time forms limestone casings that become an important building block in the reef’s expansion providing a safe habitat for its many ocean-dwelling creatures to live in.

-, on the other hand, are often more visually striking than the hard variety and are differentiated by having eight tentacles as opposed to hard corals’ six, along with their lack of a solid exoskeleton.
+Soft corals are more visually striking than the hard variety and are differentiated by having eight tentacles as opposed to hard corals’ six.
 Soft corals generally have a squishy and/or leathery texture.
-Soft corals are especially important as they serve as home to one of the most essential food sources in the entire Great Barrier Reef – marine algae – on which the entire ecosystem is dependent on.
-The smallest of fish and other members of the Great Barrier Reef’s food chain use the algae as their main form of sustenance, and they themselves serve as food for larger predators, and so on – none of which would be possible without the many kinds of soft corals that populate the reef.
+Soft corals are an essential food source in the entire Great Barrier Reef -as marine algae- in which the entire ecosystem is dependent on.
+The small fish and other members of the Great Barrier Reef’s food chain use the algae as their main form of sustenance, and they themselves serve as food for larger predators.

 How are Coral Reefs created?